What is Oil Shale?

 We aim to build and operate a commercially viable and sustainable large-scale shale to liquids processing plant in Queensland.

-See the About QER section to know more about the company and its values.
+See the QER at a glance page to know more about the company and its values.

 Q: What is the potential of QER’s oil shale resource base?